Improving virtual workshops - with a cinematographer's mindset.

 At Serious Woo, we like to say:

-“Creating a breakout room doth not an online communicator make”.
+“Creating a breakout room doth not an online facilitator make”.

 Online communication is tricky.
 Online facilitation is even harder.
 It’s tiring and frankly unnatural as we learn to synthesise verbal and nonverbal communication in a completely different way from our face-to-face encounters.